credativ/plutono/docs/sources/developers/plugins/package-a-plugin.md

 +++
 title = "Package a plugin"
 type = "docs"
-aliases = ["/docs/grafana/latest/developers/plugins/share-a-plugin/"]
+aliases = ["/docs/plutono/latest/developers/plugins/share-a-plugin/"]
 +++

 # Package a plugin

 You've just built your first plugin, and now you want to share it with the world.
 In this guide, you'll learn how to package and share your plugin with others.

-For Grafana to be able to load a plugin, it first needs to be built.
+For Plutono to be able to load a plugin, it first needs to be built.
 When you build a plugin from source, a `dist` directory is created that contains the production build, or _plugin assets_, for your plugin.

-When the Grafana server starts, it recursively looks in the plugin directory for any directory that contains a `plugin.json` file and tries to load the plugin assets in the same directory.
+When the Plutono server starts, it recursively looks in the plugin directory for any directory that contains a `plugin.json` file and tries to load the plugin assets in the same directory.

 There are three steps needed to package a plugin: